tlepple/data_origination_workshop/README.md

 ##### Define `Kafka Connect`:

 Kafka Connect is a tool for scalable and reliable data import/export between Apache Kafka and other data systems.
 It allows you to integrate Kafka or Red Panda with sources such as databases, key-value stores, and file systems, as well as with sinks such as data warehouses and NoSQL databases.
-Kafka Connect provides pre-built connectors for popular data sources, and also supports custom connectors developed by users.
+Kafka Connect provides pre-built connectors for popular data sources and also supports custom connectors developed by users.
 It uses the publish-subscribe model of Kafka to ensure that data is transported between systems in a fault-tolerant and scalable manner.

 ---